 We recommend doing the below lessons in this order to build on each skill your child will develop, but don’t feel that you *need* to do them in this order.
 Do what works for you and your child.
 If they love an activity, feel free to repeat!
 Not a winner?
 Skip and try the next thing.
 Have fun!

 New to our phonics guide?
 Start here.
 The Phonics Guide this week will highlight a phonics rule that comes up a lot.
 English words do not end in I, U, V or J. But what about Fuji, as in Mount Fuji?
 We’ll explore this and some other notable exceptions in this week’s phonics lesson.

 Welcome to the first day of our Japan Unit!
 Today, we’ll do a little map work to help your child become familiar with where Japan is.

 Activity 1: Japan is a country in the continent of Asia.
 Find Asia on a world map or globe, or you can print this map and have your child color in Japan.
 (This can also be a good time to review all the continents!)
+They might also enjoy listening to the Seven Continent Geography Song by Hopscotch.
 Next, print this map of Japan and laminate the first page, if possible.
 Using playdough, have your child fill in the country of Japan like this: